open-sauced/maintainer-intro-course/effective-communication.md

 > [Discord](https://discord.com/) is a voice, video and text communication service used by over a hundred million people to hang out and talk with their friends and communities.

-The Discord market mainly targets gamers.
-It is a good choice if your community heavily uses group voice and video calls.
+Discord is a good choice if your community heavily uses group voice and video calls.
 Creating a channel for voice calls makes it easy for community members to join the channel and talk to anyone instantly.
 Discord is also suitable for building a larger community because if your server is public, anyone with a Discord account can search and join your group.

 #### Slack Group